duereg/sublime-jsvalidate/README.md

 2. type `install p`, select `Package Control: Install Package`
 3. type `JsValidate`, select `JsValidate`

-**Note:** Without Sublime Package Control, you could manually clone to Packages directory as 'JsValidate', exactly.
+**Note:** Without Sublime Package Control, you could manually copy this project to your Packages directory as 'JsValidate'.

 ##Run JsValidate on an active JavaScript file in Sublime Text